Samland-Gov/legislation-old/regulations/Building_Regulations_Series_1/buildingS1.md

 ## Section A
 ### Floor Gaps

 Floor gaps are a very useful thing which allows you to have wires or cables horrizonally inside your buildings.
-For verical wiring please see <a href="#conector-tubes">Conector Tubes</a>.
+For vertical wiring please see <a href="#conector-tubes">Conector Tubes</a>.

 All buildings that want to use electrical, or mechanical, equipment and have more than 2 floors must include a gap of atleast 2 blocks in-between all celings and floors.